 Instead, from time-to-time the Division intends to release wide-ranging "Administrator Interpretations" announcing its general positions under the Fair Labor Standards Act and related provisions on topics of interest to enforcement officials.
 The Division will then apply these AIs across-the-board to all employers and employees affected by the views expressed.
 Wage and Hour Deputy Administrator Nancy J. Leppink issued the first Administrator Interpretation (stating that the "typical" Mortgage Loan Officer is a non-exempt employee) simultaneously with the Division's announcement.

 The position of Wage and Hour Administrator remains vacant, so Fisher Phillips immediately inquired about both the source of Ms. Leppink's authority to take such positions on the Division's behalf and the status of these AIs as authoritative Division pronouncements.
-Acting Deputy Administrator for Enforcement Thomas M. Markey has now advised us (in the letter linked below) that, in the Division's view:
+Acting Deputy Administrator for Enforcement Thomas M. Markey has now advised us that, in the Division's view:

 (1) In the absence of an Administrator, Ms. Leppink is authorized to issue official rulings and interpretations on the Division's behalf; and